quarantin/beautiful-java/README.md

 - Rename missing symbols (such as var1, var2, var3, etc), based on their type.

 # Dependencies
-## bash
-The main script is written in Bash, so you need a working Bash interpreter.

 ## jq
 You have to install the jq command.
 In case you don't have it already, it can be downloaded from here: https://stedolan.github.io/jq/download/